Last Updated on

 If you plan to spend an entire day at the beach, it may be wise to pack some extra clothes for you.
 If you plan to spend some time in the water, then it may not be advisable to sit in damp and wet clothes.

-Being pregnant does not mean that you cannot enjoy on a beach.
+The waves, sea breeze and soft sand is a favourite among many ladies, and it’s almost therapeutic.
+Being pregnant does not mean that you cannot enjoy yourself on a beach.
 However, it is advisable that you follow the safety guidelines and also consult your doctor before embarking on a beach holiday.